alexpondaven/MarsRover/doc/FPGA-installation.md

   Download the firmware to the FPGA by running:
   `nios2_command_shell.sh nios2-download ~/nfshome/EEE2Rover/DE10_LITE_D8M_VIP_16/demo_batch/D8M_Camera_Test.elf -c 1 -g`
   `nios2_command_shell.sh` may not be found in the PATH variable for your system.
-It is located in the Quartus installation in `nios2eds` (`/usr/local/altera/16.0/` on the EEE deparmental servers)
+It is located in the Quartus installation in `nios2eds` (`/usr/local/altera/16.0/nios2eds` on the EEE deparmental servers)
   You can download the firmware from your local machine or VM, or from the departmental server once you have set up the JTAG server (Method 2 above).
 The parameter `-c 1` is the 'cable number' and you may need to change it if more than one item appears in the list of available hardware in the Quartus programmer.
+If the cable number is wrong you may get the misleading message `There is a problem with the Quartus Prime installation on your computer`.

   On downloading the firmware you will see progress and status messages showing that it was successful.